Syratonin/Dark-Forest-Adventure-Project/README.md

 - Added recursion demonstrations
 - Added dialogue and a fight with wolves based on player decisions

+- 12/12 Added GUI Support, including button, and added custom scanner object to pipe input from gui into main program with minimal edits.
+Including outputstream for system.out redirect

-Plans for new features or improvements: Implementing inventory to combat system, fleshing out dialogue and char development, and adding GUI support
+Plans for new features or improvements: Implementing inventory to combat system, fleshing out dialogue and char development, and improving GUI support.